How to Hide Task View on Windows 11 Taskbar

 Automation with PowerShell

-Network administrators can automate hiding the Task View icon on multiple Windows 11 computers with a simple script.
+Network administrators can automate hiding the Task View icon on multiple Windows 11 computers with a dedicated script.
 This process requires administrator privileges to make system-wide changes.
 Automating this setting ensures consistency across all devices in the network.

 Set-ItemProperty -Path "HKCU:\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced" -Name "ShowTaskViewButton" -Value 0